sci-oer/oo-course-wiki/inputOutput/stdin.md

 In order to use keyboard input in a Java program, the keyboard must be attached to a [stream](/inputOutput/streams) and the stream used to read the input.

-Java simplifies this task for the programmer by including built in classes that provide all the capabilities needed.
+Java simplifies this task for the programmer by including built in classes that provide all the capabilities needed to get input from the user.

 1. The first built-in class is a [static member](/ooConcepts/classMembers) of the `System` class called `in`.
 It is used in a java program with `System.in` and, by default, it references the keyboard as its input device.
 It is the java equivalent of `stdin` in a C program. `System.in`  is of the type `java.io.InputStream`.